8_The Scene Graph

 class represents objects that can be rendered in the scene.
 It will combine two essential classes for managing rendered objects: the Geometry

-that handles vertex data and the Material
+class handles vertex data and the Material

 Try it!